tc39/proposal-ses/README.md

 side channels that are not otherwise provided to it.
-Nothing can practically prevent signalling on covert and side channels, but approximations to determinism can practically prevent confined computations for perceiving these signals.
+Nothing can practically prevent signalling on covert and side channels, but approximations to determinism can practically prevent confined computations from perceiving these signals.

 ## Discussion